 - For scholars who pass the Ph.D.
 Qualifying Examination/Confirmation, he/she may be eligible for an additional stipend of up to $500 per month.
 The increased in stipend is subjected to good performance in research and the attainment of required standards for courses taken.
 The University reserves the right to vary the amount of the stipend at any time by written notice.

 - In addition to the monthly stipend, the award also covers the annual tuition fee.

 18. Are students under research scholarship required to carry out duties for the School?

 Research students under scholarships are required to perform teaching, research and other administrative duties of up to 6 hours per week.

 19. How many scholarships are available per intake?

 The number of scholarships available is dependent on the budget the university allocates to Schools.
-On average, 8 to 10 scholarships are given for August intake and 2 to 4 scholarships are given for January intake.
+On average, 8 to 10 scholarships are given per year.

 20. What are the types of scholarships available?